rpmuller/ePubs/WesternPhilosophy.md

 % Bertrand Russell
 % 1946

-# History of Western Philosophy: and its Connection with Political and Social Circumstances from the Earliest Times to the Present Day
+# History of Western Philosophy
+and its Connection with Political and Social Circumstances from the Earliest Times to the Present Day
 Bertrand Russell, 1946

 [Page Scans](https://archive.org/details/westernphilosoph035502mbp/page/n1)